Weihua-Zhao97/Weihua-Zhao97/README.md

 <br/>
 <br/>
-<h2 align="center"> "We Build The Systems That Build Us"
+<h2 align="center"> "We Build the Systems That Build Us."
 <br/>
 <br/>